aadedayo/COSC-2336/README.md

   * File Name - palindrome.java

   This class creates a recursive methood that checks if the given string is palindrome or not, and a main method test it.

+  # Project Name - Linked List
+  The purpose of this program is to Implement and test an ordered linked list of integer nodes using references

+  * File Name - IntegerNode.java

+  This class create the implementation of Integer node.
+  * File Name - Implementation.java

+  This class implement insert, delete, and display methods for an ordered linked list.
+It also implement the main method to test the program.